 District Development and Reform Commission, Planning and Resources Bureau:

-In The New Round of Overall Reform Work Plan to Improve the Business Environment of Dealing with Construction Permits in Shanghai to Meet the Standards of the World Bank c， can be completed the online filing of the project simultaneously when signing the state-owned land use assignment contract or supplementing the assignment contract.
+In order to implement the "Shanghai Implementation Plan for Comprehensively Deepening the International First-Class Business Environment Construction" and the "The New Round of Overall Reform Work Plan to Improve the Business Environment of Dealing with Construction Permits in Shanghai to Meet the Standards of the World Bank ", construction projects that acquire state-owned land use rights by way of transfer， can be completed the online filing of the project simultaneously when signing the state-owned land use assignment contract or supplementing the assignment contract.

 Hereby notified.